 For one thing, the bottoms of your feet kill you.
-Part of my route took me along Polley Lane, a quieter road that parallels 64.
-No traffic, but it was a gravel road.
+Well, part of my route took me along Polley Lane, a quieter road that parallels Highway 64.
+Sounds good because there’s no traffic, but it’s a gravel road.
 It was sort of a relief on my feet, but sort of not.
-It was sunny and hot out, too, so there was virtually no shade, until my last few hours when, blissfully, some clouds moved in.
+In addition, it was sunny and hot out, so there was virtually no shade.
+Thankfully, during my last few hours on the road, some clouds moved in.

 Oh!
 Can’t forget to note that I’ve now completed one full week.
 How many miles have I gone?
-I haven’t calculated yet (I’m too tired at the end of each day), but it’s somewhere around 200.
+I haven’t calculated yet (I’m too tired at the end of each day).
+But it’s somewhere around 200.
 So I’ve got about 900 left.